Living wage foundation rate updated at the bottom of the blog

 How does PayCaptain help?

-PayCaptain can help employers in the accreditation process as a Living Wage employer by providing a suite of reports that give a clear view of hourly rates across all employees in the business.
+PayCaptain can help employers in the accreditation process as a Living Wage employer by providing a suite of payroll reports that give a clear view of hourly rates across all employees in the business.
 This can include exception reports to make sure that no employees slip through the net.